Learn something new every day

 So, a hundred years ago -- the maternal and infant death rate aside -- a lot of things were a little more plain and people, wealthy or not, had a little less choice than today's average consumer.

-Just think about it: nail varnish?
+it: nail varnish?
 I have a feeling that wasn't part of life then back either, but perhaps the very rich poisoned themselves slowly with some beautiful lead based make up.

 And perhaps most of them did not even know when they did suffer a miscarriage.
 After all, ignorance is bliss.

 Quiringhr3, do you know of any common products or food that needs to be avoided during pregnancy.
 When doing research, there were so many items that I became very overwhelmed.

 For example, I found that lunch meat is unsafe for pregnant women because it contains listeria that can make the fetus very ill or even cause fetal death.
 This is shocking since several schools and organizations feed deli meats to our children frequently.
 Does this mean that it is unsafe for everyone to be eating as well?
 It really makes a woman stop and consider what she is putting into her body.

 It seems as though pregnant women are not able to use or eat anything anymore.
 I find this very disheartening because it just goes to show how unhealthy of a society we have become.

 Hundreds of years ago, women rarely even saw anyone else while they were pregnant and managed to do just fine.
 The greatest challenge then was disease, hunger and complications at childbirth.
 These days it appears that the vast majority of things need to be excluded from a woman’s life in order to ensure a healthy pregnancy and baby.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!